escarti/terransible-aws/README.md

 0. Go to AWS console and create user with Admin Access and download credentials.

-1. generate ssh key pair that will be used to create EC2 instances on your local computer
+1. In case you are setting up the infrastructure generate ssh key pair that will be used to create EC2 instances on your local computer

     ``shh-keygen``

+2. If you are managing an existing infrastructure be sure to ask for the private key in case you need to connect to the EC2 instances (needed for terraform apply)

-2. user terransible.env to create your .env file and fill the variables with your values
+2. use terransible.env to create your .env that will be used by docker and fill the variables with your values

     ``cp terransible.env .env``